-On March 2, 2018, the 2015 LTIP performance-based awards vested.
-The awards were scheduled to vest on March 3, 2018 but because that was a non-business day, pursuant to the Company's 2013 Stock Incentive Plan, the awards vested on the preceding business day.
-With respect to such awards, on March 3, 2015, the Compensation Committee set the three-year cumulative EPS at \$9.70 (adjusted for the effects of the Company's two-for-one stock split of its common stock that occurred in September 2017, referred to as the "2017 Stock Split"), representing the target goal designed to result in an LTIP award payout equal to 100%.
-Similar to previous years, the Compensation Committee completed a pre-defined process to adjust the goal and to approve the adjustments that were made to the actual results, in each case, based on adjustments authorized under the 2015 LTIP.
-For the 2015 LTIP performance-based awards, the goal was adjusted to account for the impact of acquisitions and dispositions, certain capital transactions (including capital stock repurchases) and for the effects of a designated foreign exchange rate outside a pre-established range.
-The three-year cumulative EPS performance goal for the performance-based restrictive stock/units granted under the 2015 LTIP was \$9.58 (as adjusted) and the actual three-year cumulative EPS was \$9.63 (as adjusted).
-On March 2, 2018 such awards vested with an achievement of 100.52% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 108% of the original number of shares/units (adjusted for the effects of the 2017 Stock Split) underlying the award granted (based on target performance).
+On February 14, 2020, the performance-based portion of the special equity award made to Mr. Bergman on May 25, 2016 in connection with the renewal of his employment agreement in 2016 ("May 2016 Grant") vested.
+The time-based portion of such award vested on December 31, 2019.
+Mr. Bergman's May 2016 Grant was based on the same performance factor as the Company's 2017 LTIP performance-based awards.
+On March 6, 2020, the 2017 LTIP performance-based awards made to the Named Executive Officers (including Mr. Bergman) vested.
+With respect to both Mr. Bergman's May 2016 Grant and the 2017 LTIP performance-based awards, on March 5, 2017, the Compensation Committee set the three-year cumulative EPS at \$11.61 (adjusted for the effects the Company's two-for-one stock split of its common stock that occurred in September 2017, referred to as the "2017 Stock Split" and the Spin-Off), representing the target goal designed to result in an LTIP award payout equal to 100%.
+Similar to previous years, the Compensation Committee completed a pre-defined process to adjust the goal and to approve the adjustments that were made to the actual results, in each case, based on adjustments authorized under the 2017 LTIP.
+For the 2017 LTIP performance-based awards (and Mr. Bergman's May 2016 Grant performance-based award), the goal was adjusted to account for the effects during fiscal 2019 of the impact of acquisitions and dispositions including the Spin-Off, certain capital transactions (including capital stock repurchases) and the changes in foreign exchange rates from the rates used in setting the goal.
+The three-year cumulative EPS performance goal for the performance-based restrictive stock units granted under the 2017 LTIP was \$11.32 (as adjusted) and the actual three-year cumulative EPS was \$11.14 (as adjusted).
+On February 14, 2020, Mr. Bergman's May 2016 Grant performance-based award vested.
+On March 6, 2020, the Company's 2017 LTIP performance-based awards vested.
+Both awards vested with an achievement of 98.4% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 83.9% of the original number of shares/units (adjusted for the effects of the Company's 2017 Stock Split and the Spin-Off) underlying the award granted (based on target goal performance).